In this series we've seen episodes on Bigfoot, UFOs, the Bermuda Triangle. This week we look at: Michael Rockefeller.

 Michael Rockefeller loved Asmat woodcarving, which he collected.
 Nimoy claims that it is 'amongst the best woodcarving in the primitive world.'
 Pause for a shudder… and we're done.
 More footage of Asmat canoes.
-Michael amassed a collection of carvings, often travelling alongside missionaries and anthropologists.
+Michael amassed a collection of carvings, often traveling alongside missionaries and anthropologists.

 In 1961, he went up the coast with Dutch anthropologist Rene Wassing and some guides.
 The boat he was on was underpowered for the local currents.
 The boat overturned.
 The guides swam for help while Michael and Wassing clung to the boat.
 Fearing that the guides would not return, Michael swam for help himself.
 The guides did make it, and alerted the authorities who set up a search.
 Nimoy gives a wonderfully Gothic description of the dangers to be found in the area, but the upshot is Wassing was found and Michael was not.
 There's even some newsreel footage of Wassing looking pessimistic.